ldsands/UsefulCodeSnippets/other_software/Linux/kde.md

     - Create PWA from my Outlook Accounts:
         - Open the "Applicaion Launcher" (like the start button from Windows); search for "Outlook (PWA)"; right click on the result; Select "Application" tab;
         - Select the ellipsis menu in the upper right; select permissions; next to "Notifications" Select "Allow"
+- Dolphin
+    - I hide the following directories from the "Places" panel: `Music`, `Pictures` and `Videos`
+    - I add these directories to the "Places" panel: `pCloudDrive`, `pCloudLocal`, `ComputerStuff`, `ResearchProjects` and `Uiowa`.
+I also add any current project and class directories for easy access.
+    - In "Configure Toolbars" I search for "Up" in "Available actions" and add it to "Current Actions" and then move it to the top.

 ## Apps that I'm experimenting with